dlang-tour/core/public/content/en/basics.md

     class Foo { } // inherits from Object
     class Bar: Foo { } // Bar is a Foo too

-If a member function of a base class is overridden, the keyword `override` must be used to indicate that.
-This prevents unintentional overriding of functions.

-    class Bar: Foo {
-        override functionFromFoo() {}
-    }

-A function can be marked `final` in a base class to disallow overriding it.
-A function can be declared as `abstract` to force base classes to override it.
-A whole class can be declared as `abstract` to make sure that it isn't instantiated.
-To access the base class use the special keyword `super`.

 Classes in D are generally instantiated on the heap using `new`:

     auto bar = new Bar;